Abendgast/Abendgast/README.md

 ![Header](https://github.com/Abendgast/Abendgast/blob/main/assets/W9dC.gif)

-## Hello! my name is Sergey, I am a student, I like to study programming, I write in C++ and Python.
+## Hi! my name is Serhii, I am a student, I like to study programming, I write in C++ and Python.
 I’m still a beginner, but I confidently continue to work on myself and move towards my goal!

 ### Languages and tools